Spotting Signs of Sexual Abuse: What You Can Do to Help Those at Risk

 Creating a Safe Environment

 Creating a safe and supportive environment is essential when approaching victims of sexual abuse.
 Building trust is the first step; this involves establishing a non-judgmental space where the victim feels safe to share their experiences.
 Active listening is crucial—allow the victim to speak without interruption and validate their feelings.
-This approach helps in making them feel heard and understood, which is vital for their healing process.
+This approach helps them feel heard and understood, which is vital for their healing process.

 Offering Emotional Support